parse-community/docs/_includes/android/queries.md

 Now when you do any query with `fromLocalDatastore`, these objects will be included in the results if they still match the query.

-If you aren't using the local datastore, you can use the per-query cache for `%{ParseQuery}` instead.
+If you aren't using the local datastore, you can use the per-query cache for `ParseQuery` instead.
 The default query behavior doesn't use the cache, but you can enable caching with `setCachePolicy`.
 For example, to try the network and then fall back to cached data if the network is not available:

 ```java
 query.setCachePolicy(ParseQuery.CachePolicy.NETWORK_ELSE_CACHE);